marcobarca/microhttp/README.md

-# microhttp
+# MicroHTTP

-**microhttp** is a minimalist HTTP server written in pure C with no external dependencies.
+**MicroHTTP** is a minimalist HTTP server written in pure C with no external dependencies.
 It's designed for educational purposes or lightweight embedded use cases, allowing you to understand how HTTP servers work under the hood.

 ---